Rules on advertising

 - be unrecognisable as advertising

-- be dishonest (for instance misleading and aggressive advertising)
+- be dishonest, for instance misleading and aggressive advertising

 Misleading advertising

 Misleading advertising (article 8) is forbidden.
 Advertising is misleading if you make claims which are incorrect, incomplete, or very unclear.
-For example if you claim a product has a quality mark which it does not have, or if you state that something is free, when it is not.
+For example, if you claim a product has a quality mark which it does not have, or if you state that something is free, when it is not.
 It is also considered misleading if you hide (important) information on your website.
 You are allowed to exaggerate in your advertisement.

 Aggressive advertising

-Aggressive advertising is for instance:
+Aggressive advertising is, for instance:

-- persistent and unwanted solicitation by phone, fax, e-mail, or other remote media
+- persistent and unwanted solicitation by phone, fax, email, or other remote media

 Comparative advertising

 Comparative advertising (article 13) is permitted under specific conditions.
-Advertising is comparative if your advertisement refers to the competitor's name, product, or service.
+Advertising is comparative if your advertisement refers to a competitor's name, product, or service.
+Comparative advertising is allowed if:

 - it is not misleading